 - screenplays that had a plot, but no character development.

 - screenplays that had a gazillion spelling and grammatical errors.

 And every-so-often, we received a script that was so AWESOME that we jumped up and down in excitement.

 So assuming you finished your first screenplay and you can’t wait to get it into the hands of Hollywood producers, here are my suggestions on what to do next:

-- If not, I reccomend you print some business cards and then, learn how to produce.
+- Print some business cards and then, learn how to produce.

-- Do you have any friends who know up-and-coming Hollywood actors?
+- Find friends who know up-and-coming Hollywood actors.

 Since agents and managers and producers make their living by finding good material, it is in your best interest to have some good material.
 Don’t send anything out, unless it it is amazing.
 Then assuming you capture the interest of a Hollywood Heavyweight, you’ll be ready to take your career to the next level.